-We know that the an amplifier can produce enlarged but exact version of small input signal at the output of an electronic circuit.
-Electronic devices like TV, radio, tape recorder etc. requires amplifiers for their operations.
+We know that an amplifier can produce enlarged but exact version of small input signal at the output of an electronic circuit.
+Electronic devices like TV, radio, tape recorder etc. require amplifiers for their operations.
 These devices do not operate at the same way.
 Some devices need to amplify the current, some devices require to amplify voltage etc. Again, in some devices a part of input wave is to be amplified.
 On the basis of those conditions, all the amplifiers are classified into different types.
-In this article I am going to discuss the classification of BJT Amplifier.
+In this article, we are going to discuss the classification of BJT based power Amplifiers.

-Based on the position of Q-point and current flow in output, Amplifiers are classified into four types –
+Based on the position of Q-point and current flow in output, Power amplifiers are classified into four types –

-On the basis of frequency of operation, amplifiers are divided into three parts –
+On the basis of frequency of operation, the classification of power amplifiers are as followings –

 - Audio Frequency (AF) Amplifier